ELASTICITIES OF DEMAND AND SUPPLY

 Eg- Goods having XED -0.8 are stronger complements than goods having XED – 0.5.

-then 2 goods are unrelated, XED is zero.
+If XED is zero, then the two goods are unrelated, XED is zero.
 Eg- Umbrella and onions.

 Incase of substitute goods: